Shipstr/full-stack-code-challenge/README.md

   * Relationship to the shipping provider

 #### Requirements
-* Create a way to load the csv's(service_provider_data.csv and rate_data.csv) in the codebase into the data store.
-Via console task is fine.
+* Create a way to load the CSV's service_provider_data.csv and rate_data.csv into the database using these models.
 * Write any Rspec's you deem necessary.
 # Front-end Portion/UI